KGouthamReddy/angulardemos/myapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Backend

+Using Spring boot

+# Working With Backend
+●	Open Eclipse
+●	Go to File -> New -> Other-> maven Project -> Next.
+●	Type in any project name and click on “Finish.”
+●	Select all the dependency at the project creation time.
+●	Select your project and go to Files.

+# Database

+MySQL

+# Future Enhancement
+Enhance the forntend to look more attractive && User Friendly